cgjeffries/SER516-Team-Boston/README.md

 ## Taiga API Integration

 This project integrates with the Taiga API, facilitating scrum management and metric calculations.
-It features both a command-line interface (CLI) for direct API interactions and a graphical user interface (GUI) for an enhanced user experience.
+It features a GUI application to display Taiga information and scrum management.

 ## Setting up the application